Aryan-chaudhry/Object-Oriented-Programming/readme.md

 ## Class

-A **class** is a user-defined data type that acts as a blueprint for objects.
+A **class** is a user-defined data type that acts as a blueprint for creating objects.
+It defines the structure (data members) and behavior (member functions) that the objects created from the class will have.
+Classes enable modular, reusable, and organized code.

 **Example:**
 ```cpp